20 useful phrases in French for a trip to France

 • Where can I buy metro tickets?
 Where can I buy bus tickets?
 How to get to.

-If you want to visit a monument, for example, the Eiffel Tower or the Arc de Triomphe, and you don't know the route or how to get there, you can go to a ticket office in the metro and ask the person: "How do I get to the Eiffel Tower?
+If, for example, you want to visit a monument like the Eiffel Tower or the Arc de Triomphe and you don't know the route or how to get there, you can go to a ticket office in the metro and ask the person: "How do I get to the Eiffel Tower?

 • How to get to the Arc de Triomphe?
 How to get there?
 It's a way of asking for directions.